 Burrell Behavioral Health Center is a member of the National Health Service Corps (NHSC) loan repayment program.

 Burrell Behavioral Health has three available rotations as a part of the internship experience.
 Please refer to the following pages for more detailed information regarding each of these experiences.
 Please note: rotations are subject to change, but Burrell ensures interns will meet competencies as required.

 Site Training Director

 Brittany Pratt, Psy.D.

 Dr. Pratt received her bachelor’s degree in psychology from Ripon College in Ripon, Wisconsin.
 She obtained a master’s degree and doctoral degree in clinical psychology from The School of Professional Psychology at Forest Institute in Springfield, Missouri.
 She completed her internship at Burrell Behavioral Health and a postdoctoral residency with Midwest Assessment & Psychotherapy Solutions.
 Dr. Pratt’s clinical and research interests are in the areas of adolescence and emerging adulthood, gifted and high-achieving individuals, school-related issues, and coaching parents and children through solving behavioral problems.
 She currently provides outpatient therapy services for children, adolescents, and adults, and is an administrative supervisor for a team of outpatient clinicians.
-Dr. Pratt is the outgoing President of the Missouri Psychological Association and volunteers with community organizations.
+Dr. Pratt is a past President of the Missouri Psychological Association and volunteers with community organizations.

 Benefits provided at this site include: